actualbudget/actual/docs/Getting-Started/migration/nynab.md

 The API key is only shown once, so make sure you copy it down somewhere!
 More information on how to access the YNAB API can be found at https://api.youneedabudget.com/
 :::

+While we don't support this tool, you can also use https://json-exporter-for-ynab.netlify.app to export your budget from nYNAB into jSON.

 Now open a terminal window / command prompt, and enter:

 ```